Do it online

 - All means of escape from fire to be kept free from obstruction

-- Fire alarms and fire fighting equipment to be kept in good working order
+- Fire alarms and fire fighting equipment to be kept in good order

-- All reasonable steps are taken to ensure the safety of the occupiers, this includes protecting occupiers from falls, for example, from low windows, off flat roofs and into light-wells as well as other hazards, but will also cover electrical, gas and other safety issues
+- Take all reasonable steps to ensure the safety of the occupiers.
+This includes protecting occupiers from falls (e.g. from low windows, off flat roofs and into light-wells as well as other hazards), but will also cover electrical, gas and other safety

 - The drainage system (including rainwater drainage) is maintained

-- The manager must supply a copy of the latest gas certificate within seven days of us requesting it
+- The manager must supply a copy of the latest gas certificate within seven days of the Council requiring it

-- Ensure the electrical wiring is tested at no less than five yearly intervals, and supply a copy of the test certificate within seven days of us requesting it
+- Ensure that the electrical wiring is tested at no less than five yearly intervals, and supply a copy of the test certificate within seven days of the Council requiring it

 - Ensure that the supply of gas and electricity to each tenant is not unreasonably interrupted

-- Ensure the common parts and fittings of the HMO are in good order, clean, decorative, repaired and free from obstruction, this includes handrails, stair carpets, windows, light fittings and appliances
+- Maintain the common parts and fittings of the HMO in good order, clean decorative repair and free from obstruction.
+This includes handrails, stair-carpets, windows, light fittings and appliances

-- Common parts lighting is to be adequate and available at all times
+- Common parts lighting is to be adequate and lighting available at all times

-- The common outbuildings, yards etc are to be kept in good order
+- The common outbuildings, yards etc. are kept in good order

 - The doors to each letting are kept in good order